Julian Schnabel: Art career

 Schnabel returned to Houston in 1975 and rented a studio in the Heights neighborhood.
-After reported, repeated badgering by the artist, Jim Harithas, director of the Contemporary Arts Museum Houston, agreed to give him a show.
-The eponymously titled exhibit ran from February 20 to March 7, 1976 in the parallelogram building's lower gallery.
+Jim Harithas, director of the Contemporary Arts Museum Houston, agreed to give him a show after Schnabel reportedly badgered him repeatedly.
+The eponymously titled exhibit ran from February 20 to March 7, 1976, in the parallelogram building's lower gallery.

-On seeing the show, ARTnews critic Charlotte Moser wrote, “Though still formative, Schnabel’s paintings possess a palpable presence,” but found the work “clearly influenced by post-minimalist artists whose intellectual ideas he might share but whose technical expertise and clarity of vision he has yet to acquire.”
+On seeing the show, ARTnews critic Charlotte Moser wrote, "Though still formative, Schnabel's paintings possess a palpable presence," but found the work "clearly influenced by post-minimalist artists whose intellectual ideas he might share but whose technical expertise and clarity of vision he has yet to acquire."

 It was with his first solo show, at the Mary Boone Gallery in 1979 that Schnabel had his breakthrough; all his works were sold in advance.
 He participated at the Venice Biennale in 1980 with Anselm Kiefer and Georg Baselitz.
 By the time he exhibited his work in a show jointly organized by Boone and Leo Castelli in 1981, he had become firmly established and was the youngest artist in the legendary exhibition 'A New Spirit in Painting' in the Royal Academy of Arts.
-His now famous "plate paintings" — large-scale paintings set on broken ceramic plates—received a boisterous and critical reception from the art world.
-His wild and expressive works were classed as neo-expressionism by art critics.
+His now famous "plate paintings"—large-scale paintings set on broken ceramic plates—received a boisterous and critical reception from the art world.
+In 1984, he surprised the art community by moving from working with Mary Boone to exhibit at the Pace Gallery.

+His works were classed as neo-expressionism by art critics.
 In the years to follow Schnabel's success on the art market would above all be criticised.